This guide will help you fix failed to detect and mount CD-ROM problem when installing the latest edition of Kali Linux.

 Although there are other guides that exist, I found that the solutions in those guides still did not work when I used the Universal USB Installer to create the bootable USB.
 After messing with it all weekend, I finally found that if I used Rufus instead, the process worked.
 I decided to write a post on here so it would pop up on the first page of a google search so people wouldn't have to go through a bunch of crap to find a fix.

 For this to work, you must use Rufus to create your bootable Kali USB.
-You can download it here: https://rufus.akeo.ie/ .
+You can download it here: rufus.akeo.ie .
+When prompted, select 'DD Image Mode'.
+Using 'ISO Image Mode' will not work!!

 a.
 When you get to this point where it says 'your installation CD-Rom couldn't be mounted, unplug the USB from your computer drive and wait 30 seconds before plugging it back in.